 This first appointment requires an hour or less.
 Because a dentist uses computer-imaging software to measure your natural tooth.
 Along with collecting a mold to order the permanent dental crown.

-The mold of your natural tooth and the X-rays are sent to a dental laboratory where technicians will make a natural-looking dental crown.
+The mold of your natural tooth and the X-rays are sent to a dental laboratory where technicians will make a natural-looking crown.
 These restorations are made of durable composite materials or porcelain.

 A dental crown is designed to fit securely over a natural tooth.
 From the top to the bottom to protect the underlying enamel, pulp and nerves.